A game of elements, balance & alchemy for 2–5 players

 Excess Nature creates new imbalance!

-Special cards come in two types: Permanent cards (solid border) stay in your cauldron and are scored at end of game.
-One-shot cards (dashed border) are used once for their effect and then discarded from the game.
+Permanent cards (solid border) go into your cauldron and are scored at the end of the game.
+One-shot cards (dashed border) trigger their effect the moment you take them, then are discarded from the game.

 | Card | Copies | Effect |